boussadjra/vueye-table/README.md

 # Vueye DataTable
 ![Vueye](https://github.com/boussadjra/vueye-table/blob/master/src/assets/vueye.png )

-Vueye table is a responsive data table component based on [Vue.js 2](http://vuejs.org), it organizes your data per pages in order to navigate easily,
+Vueye data table is a responsive data table component based on [Vue.js 2](http://vuejs.org), it organizes your data per pages in order to navigate easily,

 This component allows you to :